 - Listlessness.
 In the early stages of kidney failure, the head-injured person is more and more fatigued, sleeps more, looks terrible, and can barely get out of bed to pee.
 If she pees in her pants, this can be a huge warning sign that something is terribly wrong.

-No one notices that it’s just not normal to pee and drink and pee and drink, constantly!
+It is not normal to pee and drink and pee and drink, constantly.

 I’m sorry to say that what happens next is really sad.
 The head-injured person becomes not only dehydrated from not retaining water; all that urine contains electrolytes like those found in Gatorade.
 He pees out sodium, potassium, magnesium, and lots of other minerals and all the water-soluble vitamins, too.
 Now the heart, muscles, and brain become affected.

 In early stages of death, the kidneys begin to fail, giving the patient pre-renal failure syndrome.
 The dehydration and kidney failure start affecting the blood platelets, making them decrease in number; if the patient bleeds, he will keep bleeding or require a blood transfusion of platelets.
 If left untreated, the patient gradually, to you, would just seem to be more and more tired.
 Sleep overcomes with a new kind of brain fog of dehydration, electrolyte imbalance, and impending kidney failure.
 In all this, she may get too tired to drink and her lips may be parched.